All Faculty and Staff Email is now in Office 365. Do you need assistance?

 Students are eligible for an initial educator certificate in special education in Rhode Island if they have successfully completed all teaching concentration requirements in their major (elementary education, secondary education) as well as all requirements for their special education concentration.

 Application and Admission Requirements

 B.S.
-Secondary Special Education Program:
+Elementary and Special Education Program

 - A completed special education application form.